gclayburg/dockerPreparePlugin/README.md

 [![Build Status](https://travis-ci.org/gclayburg/dockerPreparePlugin.svg?branch=master)](https://travis-ci.org/gclayburg/dockerPreparePlugin)

-This is a gradle plugin that you can use in your [Spring Boot](https://projects.spring.io/spring-boot/) project to prepare the Spring Boot jar to run as a docker image.
+This is a gradle plugin that you can use in your [Spring Boot](https://projects.spring.io/spring-boot/) project to prepare the Spring Boot jar to run as a [docker](https://www.docker.com/) image.
 This plugin goes beyond simply `ADD`ing the Spring Boot jar/war file to a `Dockerfile`.
 This plugin will create an opinionated Dockerfile and staging directory that
   * uses the official [openjdk jre-alpine image](https://hub.docker.com/_/openjdk/) as a base
   * runs your app as a non-root user
-  * splits your Spring Boot jar into 2 layers for compact builds - one for dependencies and one for classes
+  * splits your Spring Boot jar into several docker layers to maximize
+    * docker [cache hits](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache) on subsequent builds of your project
+    *  docker [cache hits](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache) *between* similar, but independent projects
   * exposes port 8080
   * runs the application using a script that allows for your app to receive OS signals when running inside the container - your app will shutdown cleanly
   * passes along any runtime arguments to your application